dx download

-to download a file using its ID is particularly useful in situations where there may be different files with the same name in the same folder.
+Using `dx download` to download a file using its ID is particularly useful in situations where there may be different files with the same name in the same folder.
 To get a file's ID via the web UI, select the file and click "Info".
-There will be a field labeled "ID" with a corresponding file ID of the format file-xxxx.$ dx download file-xxxx
+The "ID" field has a corresponding file ID of the format *file-xxxx*.

 [ ] Downloaded 0 byte